CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 Accountants and auditors; Elementary and middle school teachers;
-Cashiers; Secretaries and administrative assistants, except legal, medical, and executive; Registered nurses
+Cashiers; Secretaries and administrative assistants, except legal, medical, and executive; First-Line supervisors of retail sales workers

 </td>